con1980/Influenza_Tableau/README.md

 ![Histogram 65+ Influenza deaths](<screenshots/Histogram 65+ Influenza deaths.png>)</br >

 ## Correlations
-Below the correlation factor between 'Influenza deaths 65+' and 'Population of 65+'. it shows the strenth ot weakness of the correlation between these two variables.
+Below the correlation factor between 'Influenza deaths 65+' and 'Population of 65+'. it shows the strenth/weakness of the correlation between these two variables.
 A correlation coefficient which is close to 1 means that the data has a very strong correlation to eachother.

 ![Correlation](<screenshots/Correlation.png>)</br >